zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-forms.md

 Forms are the manner in which we gather and validate user input.

 # Context
-Users input information when managing Azure resources.
+Users enter information to manage Azure resources.

 # Problem
-Users need to input information to create, deploy and configure resources.
+Users need to input information to create, configure and manage resources.
 Users also file support tickets and provide feedback by entering information in the portal.

 # Solution
-The portal offers several input options with consistent field and form validation to ensure users can easily input information and understand whether that info is valid.
+The portal offers several form variations with consistent field and form validation to ensure users can easily input information and understand whether that info is valid.
 * `Dialogs` are used for very simple input/acknowledgment and appear next to the user click target
 * `Context panes` are used when more space is needed and the input form does not need to invoke any child blades.
-Context panes appear on the rightside of the screen, can vary in size and float over other context.
+Context panes appear on the rightside of the screen, can vary in width and float over other content.
 * `Full screen blades` are used when the input form needs the space or will invoke a child blade
 * `Wizard` is a type of full screen blade with tabs across the top and is used to guide a user as they provide input when creating azure resources